- 1.26k views

 Cape Town is rated as one of the top tourist destinations in the world, and comes as a natural choice for most travelers on a trip to South Africa.
-Situated on the southwest coast of the country, it is a haven of exquisite natural beauty.
+Situated on the southwest coast of the country, it is a haven of exquisite natural beauty and offers a lot of things to do.
 Nestled between Table Mountain and the Cape Harbour, the city offers stunning views from almost any vantage point.
 Some of the top attractions in the area include the Kirstenbosch Botanical Gardens, Table Mountain, Robben Island, Signal Hill and Chapman’s Peak, to name but a few.

-Visitors to Cape Town are spoiled for choice with activities ranging from sightseeing to shopping, hiking, surfing, nearby safaris and wine-tasting.
+Visitors who travel to Cape Town are spoiled for choice with activities ranging from sightseeing to shopping, hiking, surfing, nearby safaris and wine-tasting.
 Wine tasting in Cape Town includes visits to centuries-old wineries, rich with folklore and historic artifacts, as well as tastefully modern establishments catering to a young, yet discerning, international crowd.
+It is one of the top tours in South Africa.

 Here are our top seven establishments to visit for wine tasting in Cape Town.